apalache-mc/apalache/docs/src/adr/020adr-arenas.md

 ## Summary

 We discuss an extension of membership edges in arenas.
-The main application of this extension would be a more efficient implementation of powersets and a functions sets.
+The main application of this extension is a more efficient implementation of powersets and functions sets.
 Potentially, this extension will let us optimize the number of SMT constraints and thus improve performance of the model checker in general.